 Communication for this class will be conducted through SPC email.
 All students will be required to check their SPC student email accounts regularly for course updates and announcements.
+All replies to emails will be sent to the student's SPC email address.
 Please include your name, course name, and section number in all email communication.
 Other important announcements may be given during in class meetings, so attendance is key for complete communication.